el1se/5sc26_group7/Experiments/ReadMe.txt

 [Bart] As experiment 3 showed: 2nd derivative was difficult to see, pumps are different, so now different input signal and way more data will be generated.
 An FRF will be attempted too.
+* ToRemoteLabs1-4 are specific input trajetories with stairs
+* ToRemoteLabs4 was uploaded and tested, rest is smaller and not tested

 Experiment 6:
 [Elise] Valve flow characteristics experiment